robertdj/SparseGrids.jl/README.md

 This is not the only Julia package for Delaunay/Voronoi computations.
 I am aware of the pure Julia implementation [VoronoiDelaunay](https://github.com/JuliaGeometry/VoronoiDelaunay.jl) and the Boost wrapper [Voronoi](https://github.com/Voxel8/Voronoi.jl).

-However, `deldir` has two qualities that I value:
+However, Deldir has two qualities that I value:

 - It interacts well with the bounding box.
 - It returns the area of the Voronoi cells *in the same order as the input generators*.